Spectral-Phoenix/News-Agent/readme.md

 Configure the scheduler to run the following command at the desired time:
 `python app.py`

-## Requirements
-Python 3.9 or later
-The following Python libraries:
-Flask
-PyGithub
-bs4
-lxml
-supabase
-google-generativeai
-requests
-python-dotenv
-schedule
-cohere
-discord-py

 ## Configuration

-GEMINI_API_KEY = Google Gemini API Key.\n
+GEMINI_API_KEY = Google Gemini API Key

-SUPABASE_URL =  The URL of your Supabase project.\n
+SUPABASE_URL =  The URL of your Supabase project

-SUPABASE_KEY = The API key for your Supabase project.\n
+SUPABASE_KEY = The API key for your Supabase project

-DISCORD_BOT_TOKEN = The token for your Discord bot.\n
+DISCORD_BOT_TOKEN = The token for your Discord bot

-DISCORD_CHANNEL_ID = The ID of the Discord channel where you want the articles to be sent.\n COHERE_API_KEY = Cohere Coral API Key.
+DISCORD_CHANNEL_ID = The ID of the Discord channel where you want the articles to be sent

+COHERE_API_KEY = Cohere Coral API Key